John Abraham (American football): New York Jets

-Abraham tied a franchise record set by Joe Klecko and Mark Gastineau with four sacks in a game on November 4, 2001 against the New Orleans Saints.

-Abraham was designated Franchise Player by the Jets on February 21, 2006.
+Abraham tied a franchise record set by Joe Klecko and Mark Gastineau with four sacks in a game on November 4, 2001, against the New Orleans Saints.
+Abraham was designated with the franchise tag by the Jets on February 21, 2006.

 Atlanta Falcons

-Abraham was traded to the Atlanta Falcons in exchange for Atlanta's 2006 NFL Draft first round pick (No. 29), which was acquired from Denver Broncos.
+Wanting a trade after the 2005 season despite being franchised by the Jets, Abraham was heavily courted by the Seattle Seahawks and Atlanta Falcons.
+He chose the Falcons, since Atlanta was closer to his hometown.
+The Jets received Atlanta's 2006 NFL draft first round pick (No. 29), which was acquired from the Denver Broncos, in return for Abraham.
+His first season in Atlanta ended after eight games due to groin issues and a broken thumb.

-In 2008, he had a career high 16.5 sacks through the entire season and ranked 3rd in the league that year.
-Despite the great numbers he was not elected by voters to play in the 2009 Pro Bowl.
+In 2008, he had a career high 16.5 sacks through the entire season and ranked third in the league that year.

 On December 12, 2010, Abraham recorded two sacks against the Carolina Panthers.
 The two sacks gave him 100.5 for his career, making him only the 25th player in NFL history to eclipse 100.
 On December 27, on Monday Night Football against the New Orleans Saints, Abraham recorded his first career interception after deflecting and catching a Drew Brees pass attempt.

 In December 2010, Abraham was selected to his fourth Pro Bowl.
+He was ranked 69th by his fellow players on the NFL Top 100 Players of 2011.

 On June 21, 2012, Abraham signed a 3-year $16.72 million contract to remain in Atlanta.

 On March 1, 2013, Abraham was released by the Atlanta Falcons.
+Although he had just added 10 sacks to his franchise record, the Falcons had lost patience with him.
+He was frequently late to team events and fell asleep at meetings.

 Arizona Cardinals

-Abraham signed with the Arizona Cardinals on July 25, 2013.
+After his release, Abraham drew interest from several teams, but later admitted he "self-sabotaged" himself by being late and having a bad attitude.
+He had long wanted to play for the New England Patriots, but they lost interest after he showed up for a workout 20 pounds under his normal playing weight.
+He ultimately signed with the Arizona Cardinals on July 25, 2013.
 In his first season in Arizona, he recorded 11.5 sacks, which ranked seventh in the NFL, and 4 forced fumbles.
-After a productive first season with the Cardinals, Abraham left Arizona’s week one Monday Night Football game on September 10, 2014, after a concussion.
-After the game, he spoke with Bruce Arians for several hours discussing if he should retire.
-On September 19, 2014, Abraham's 2014 season prematurely ended as the Cardinals placed him on injured reserve, effectively ending his career.
+After a productive first season with the Cardinals, Abraham left Arizona's week one Monday Night Football game on September 8, 2014, after his head collided with the hip of San Diego Chargers tackle D. J. Fluker.
+Although the impact didn't look severe at first, doctors discovered his brain was bleeding on both sides.
+A day later, he spoke with Bruce Arians for several hours discussing if he should retire.
+At the time, he had been suffering memory loss for over a year.
+He ultimately took a leave of absence from which he never returned; the Cardinals placed him on injured reserve on September 19, effectively ending his career.